EfeAgare/lottery-app/README.md

 ### How to run the app-server:
-   Ensure you have ruby installed then you can clone this repository in your local machine.
+   Ensure you have ruby installed and have completed the steps above.
 Then run
    - rails s